 Chicago Mayor Lightfoot joined the CFD in breaking ground in November 2019 for an expected opening in summer 2020.
 Minority-led UJAMAA/Trice Joint Venture is overseeing its design and construction for the Public Building Commission of Chicago.
 The project is expected to support 94 full-time jobs, at least half of which are required to be filled by local Chicago residents.

 “From running into burning buildings to coming to our rescue in a time of need, Chicago’s firefighters and paramedics are nothing short of superheroes and they deserve nothing more than state-of-the-art resources and equipment to keep our residents safe,” said Mayor Lightfoot.
 “Today represents more than an investment in public safety infrastructure, but also an investment to stimulate growth and new jobs for our south side communities.”

-Level-1’s unified communications system for voice, data and radio will enable first responders to share information more efficiently and improve situational awareness during emergencies.
-Level-1’s advanced radio tower will enhance OEMC communications for the South and South East sides of the city.
-Level-1’s uninterruptible power protection solutions and generator backup system will thwart common threats to utility outages and ensure that power is transfer instantly to alternative sources to provide a seamless flow of power to the station’s mission-critical systems.
+Level-1’s unified communications system for voice, data, and radio will enable first responders to share information more efficiently and improve situational awareness during emergencies.
+Level-1’s advanced radio tower will enhance OEMC communications for the south and southeast sides of the city.
+Level-1’s uninterruptible power protection solutions and generator backup system will thwart common threats to utility outages and ensure that power is transferred instantly to alternative sources to provide a seamless flow of power to the station’s mission-critical systems.

 Level-1 is proud to deliver these mission-critical services and support Chicago’s continued efforts to provide our first responders with the latest technology tools they need to keep our communities safe.